oracle-livelabs/database/db-23c-fundamentals/new-schema-level-privileges/new-schema-level-privileges.md

 1. From the Autonomous Database home page, **click** Database action and then **click** SQL.
     ![click SQL](images/im1.png " ")

 2. Let's now look at the syntax and usage of schema-level privileges in Oracle Database 23ai.
-First we'll add a couple test users.
+First, we'll add a couple of test users.

     ```
     <copy>